jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateManagement/templateCreationEdition/templateCreationEdition.rst

    :align: center

 1. Version info - appears after template is saved.
 Here you can find UUIDs of template, it's current version and owner mailbox

+.. note:: Template version is updated in case when any changes are made to the template document contents or flow details.
+New version is created only after first envelope is created from the updated template.

 2. Template path - this property allows you to configure template storing location across your mailboxes
 3. Template name and description - these fields are mandatory to save a template
 4. Template Access - property which allows you to set access level of the template according to your needs.
 You can read more about this functionality :ref:`here <templateAccessLevel>`